Steamer Horning: Early years

 Horning was born in 1892 in Phoenix, New York.
 His parents, Wilburt (or William) and Amelia Horning, were both New York natives.
 In 1900, the family lived in Phoenix, and Horning's father was described as a "paper machine tender".
 By 1910, the family had moved to Wheatland, New York, where Horning's father worked as a fireman in another paper mill.

 Athletic career

 Colgate University

 Horning played college football for the Colgate Raiders from 1913 to 1916.
 In December 1915, he was selected as the captain of the 1916 Colgate team.
 After the 1916 season, Walter Camp, writing in Collier's Weekly, selected Horning as a first-team All-American at the tackle position.

 Pittsburgh Pirates

-In early 1917, Horning was signed by Barney Dreyfuss of the Pittsburgh Pirates to play professional baseball, In a draft registration card completed in June 1917, Horning described himself as a baseball player under contract to play for the Pittsbugh National League baseball club.
+In early 1917, Horning was signed by Barney Dreyfuss of the Pittsburgh Pirates to play professional baseball, In a draft registration card completed in June 1917, Horning described himself as a baseball player under contract to play for the Pittsburgh National League baseball club.
 However, it appears from the records of Baseball-Reference.com that he never played at the professional level.